-The guest rooms are an important part of the day-to-day activity of the front office staff.
-The sooner the employee is aware of the location and contents of the rooms, the quicker he or she feels comfortable with the job.
-Floor plans for each floor and a printed summary of the typical contents of the rooms are handy references that the new person can review at a later time.
-For instance, if the odd-numbered floors have three suites and the even-numbered floors have study areas for businesspersons, including this information in the printed material assists in the training process.
+The guest rooms are a very important part of the day-to-day activity of the front office staff.
+The sooner the employee is aware of the location and contents of the rooms, the quicker he or she will feel comfortable with the job.
+Floor plans for each floor and a printed summary of the typical contents of the rooms will serve as handy references that the new person can review at a later time.
+For instance, if the odd-numbered floors have three suites and the even-numbered floors have study areas for businesspersons, including this information in the printed material will assist in the training process.